The magic kernel

 In any case, I simply put aside such theoretical questions, and made practical use of the “magic” kernel in a mipmapping (progressive download) method, which I dubbed JPEG-Clear.

-Following my development of JPEG-Clear, my work on image processing went onto the backburner, as in 2007 I moved into a more challenging day job: developing and implementing algorithms to make money on the stock market.
+Following my development of JPEG-Clear, my work on image processing went onto the backburner, as in 2007 I moved into a more challenging day job: developing and implementing algorithms for a private hedge fund.

 The theoretical mystery of the “magic” kernel would remain for another five years.